-- 4.01 Conduct of members of the Association shall be measured by "sportsmanship, honesty, loyalty, respect for authority and property" and shall be consistent with the best interests of baseball. - 4.02 The Commissioner or Assistant Commissioner appointed by the Association, are authorized and shall be responsible for "interpretation, investigation and rulings on matters which pertain to the Rules of Play" governing Baseball and the conduct of the members of the Association. - 4.03 The Commissioner or Assistant Commissioner may discipline any member (individually or as a member of a team) of the Association, as he considers suitable in all the circumstances, including reprimand, suspension and the imposition of conditions as necessary to ensure appropriate conduct.
+- 4.01 Conduct of members of the Association shall be measured by "sportsmanship, honesty, loyalty, respect for authority and property" and shall be consistent with the best interests of baseball. - 4.02 The Commissioner or Co-Commissioner appointed by the Association, are authorized and shall be responsible for "interpretation, investigation and rulings on matters which pertain to the Rules of Play" governing Baseball and the conduct of the members of the Association.